openedx/edx-platform/docs/internal/edx-mobile-api.md

-# edx-mobile-api
+# edx-api

 ## Overview

-**edx-mobile-api** is a specialized API contract to support the development of a MVP Mobile Application.
+**edx-api** is a MVP API contract to support the development of a MVP Mobile Application.
 This API will only support the following use cases

 - Signup
-- Login/Logout
+- Login
 - Enroll/Unenroll in course
 - Get list of enrolled courses
-- Get course catalog
-- Get course navigational items
-- Get course videos

 The amount of data returned to the client will be restricted to only contain information for these use cases.
 For example, the "get course navigational items" method will not - say - return due dates or gradable related information.

 This document is a design document and will not delve into the implementation of this API contract